Question: Do you have a check list that my techs can follow at the end of the day?

 So we had our techs pull any broken or damaged equipment off the truck and turn in their Production Day Sheet with the repairs needed written down (along with their checks for the day attached) and they were OFF the clock!
 It was Miller Time!

-Meanwhile, I hired a high school kid to come in around 7 PM or so to do general restocking and repairs.
+Meanwhile, I hired a reliable high school kid to be my ‘Maintenance Tech’.
+He would come in around 7 PM or so to do general cleaning, restocking and repairs.
 I paid him better than he could get at McDonald’s to go through every van, restock them and clean them up perfect.
-(He also learned to do minor mechanical repairs such as rebuild cleaning wand valves and work on sprayers, etc.) The kid loved the work instead of the techs resenting it and did a much better job.
+(He also learned to do minor mechanical repairs such as rebuild cleaning wand valves and work on sprayers, etc.) The kid loved the work (instead of my techs resenting it) and did a much better job.

 Even better, the high school kid was working for a 1/3 of what I was paying my techs.
-With all the cleaning work we did, my employees were invariably pushed into overtime so in effect they would restock service vehicle at time and a half!
+With all the cleaning work we did, my employees were invariably pushed into overtime so in effect they would restock our service vehicles at time and a half!

 Seriously, Worn Out, think on this idea and let me know what you decide.

-PS “Big Billy” Yeadon reminded me that our good friend and SFS member John Mapes does the same thing with a separate “restocker” in his cleaning company and it works perfectly for him.
+PS Some of our graduates of SFS Training with larger companies use a separate full time “re-stocker” in their cleaning company and it works perfectly for them!
 The techs feel like NASCAR drivers because they get in their vans and go to work.
-When they are done they step out and go home.
+When they are done they step out and go home!